port-labs/port-docs/docs/software-catalog/scorecard/scorecard.md

   - Have a linter configured?
   - Have tests?

-In the end, within the specific entity page we will get a tab per scorecard which shows the progress and the rules status.
+In the end, within the specific Entity profile, we will get a tab per scorecard that shows the rules' progress and status.

 ![Developer Portal Scorecards Tab](../../../static/img/software-catalog/scorecard/tutorial/ScorecardsTab.png)